California Sentinel Provider Program

 Any illness with fever (≥100°F or 37.8°C) - temperature can be from measurement in the office or at home, AND

-Cough and/or sore throat (in the absence of a known cause)
+Cough and/or sore throat (in the absence of a known cause other than influenza)

 Compiling and reporting data usually takes less than 30 minutes per week.
 Participating sentinel providers receive weekly updates on state and national influenza activity.
-Weekly updates of California influenza activity can also be accessed on the website for the CDPH Influenza Surveillance Program.
+Weekly updates of California influenza activity can also be accessed on the website for the Influenza (Flu) and Other Respiratory Diseases.

 Nasal, throat, or nasopharyngeal swabs from selected patients are submitted to the CDPH Viral and Rickettsial Disease Laboratory (VRDL) for viral testing free of charge.
 Specimen collection kits will be replenished as specimens are submitted.

 Specimens will be tested for influenza A and B by PCR.
-Specimens that test positive by PCR for influenza A will then be subtyped.
-If you have any questions regarding submission of specimens or test results, please e-mail VRDL at email@example.com or contact Chris Anderson at (510) 307-8585.
+Specimens that test positive by PCR for influenza A will then be subtyped and specimen testing positive for influenza B will be lineage typed.
+If you have any questions regarding submission of specimens or test results, please e-mail VRDL at email@example.com or (510) 307-8585.

 Specimens should be collected from patients that meet the case definition for influenza-like illness (see case definition above), especially those with any of the following: